irmen/prog8/docs/source/compiling.rst

 **Using the Gradle build system to build it yourself:**

 The Gradle build system is used to build the compiler.
-The most interesting gradle commands to run are probably:
+The most interesting gradle commands to run are probably the ones listed below.
+(Note: if you have a recent gradle installed on your system already, you can probably replace the ``./gradlew`` wrapper commands with just the regular ``gradle`` command.)

     ``./gradlew build``
         Builds the compiler code and runs all available checks and unit-tests.
         Also automatically runs the installDist and installShadowDist tasks.
+        Read below at those tasks for where the resulting compiler jar file gets written.
     ``./gradlew installDist``
         Builds the compiler and installs it with scripts to run it, in the directory ``./compiler/build/install/p8compile``